AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/ElasticChain.md

 author: Austen Lamacraft
 chapter: 3
 summary: Quantizing a chain.
 Ground state displacement fluctuations.
+published: true
 ---

 <p class="message">
 In this lecture we discuss a very simple many body system in which particles are coupled by Hooke's Law springs.
 Nevertheless, the quantization of this system has a lot to teach us about the appearance of <strong>collective excitations</strong>.
-Introducing anharmonicity causes these excitations to interact.
 </p>

 ## Contents